kyma-project/telemetry-manager/docs/user/04-metrics.md

 ## Troubleshooting

-### Metrics Not Arriving at the Destination
+### No Metrics Arrive at the Backend

-Symptom: No metrics arrive at the destination.

-Cause: Wrong backend endpoint configuration or authentication credentials are used.
+Cause: Incorrect backend endpoint configuration (e.g., using the wrong authentication credentials) or the backend being unreachable.

 Remedy:
+- Check the `telemetry-metric-gateway` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
+- Check if the backend is up and reachable.

+### Not All Metrics Arrive at the Backend

+Cause: The backend is reachable and the connection is properly configured, but some metrics are refused.

+Remedy:
-1. To check the `telemetry-metric-gateway` Pods for error logs, call `kubectl logs -n kyma-system {POD_NAME}`.
+- Check the `telemetry-metric-gateway` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
+If backend is refusing metrics limiting the rate, try the options desribed in [Gateway Buffer Filling Up](#gateway-buffer-filling-up)
-2. Fix the errors.

-### Only Istio Metrics Arrive at the Destination
+### Only Istio Metrics Arrive at the Backend

-Symptom: Custom metrics don't arrive at the destination, but Istio metrics do.
+Symptom: Custom metrics don't arrive at the backend, but Istio metrics do.

 Cause: Your SDK version is incompatible with the OTel collector version.